Harshpatel97/Kidney-Disease-Classification/README.md

 # Kidney-Disease-Classification-with-DVC

+## Overview
+This repository hosts a machine learning project designed to predict the health status of kidneys based on medical images.
+The primary objective is to develop a robust model capable of accurately distinguishing between healthy and unhealthy kidneys.
+By harnessing the power of advanced image classification techniques, the project aims to contribute to early detection and diagnosis of kidney-related conditions.

 ## Dataset
 Dataset contains 12,446 unique data within it in which the cyst contains 3,709, normal 5,077, stone 1,377, and tumor 2,283